-We are receiving many inquiries from U.S. citizens, H-1B visa holders, and other persons living in the U.S. who are interested in moving to Canada in response to the shocking and unexpected election of Donald Trump as President of the United States.
-Many were alarmed by the divisive rhetoric of the Trump campaign, especially as it applies to immigrants, women, and minorities.
-By contrast, Canada is a welcoming and pluralistic society with no anti-immigrant sentiment.
+We receive many inquiries from U.S. citizens, H-1B visa holders, DACA recipients, and other persons living in the U.S. who want to move to Canada in response to the election of Donald Trump as President of the United States.
+The election was closely followed by the Muslim Travel Ban, DACA cancellation, separating families at the southern border, the public charge rule, and most recently the bans on legal family and employment based immigration.
+Many are shocked by the dangerous actions of the Trump administration, including Trump’s support for white supremacists, withdrawal from the Paris Climate Accord, and deliberate disregard of the COVID-19 pandemic.
+By contrast, Canada is a welcoming, progressive and pluralistic society with little anti-immigrant sentiment.

 - Under recent amendments to Canada’s Citizenship Act, most people with a parent born in Canada are now Canadian citizens.
-We have helped many Americans with a Canadian parent obtain their Canadian Citizenship Certificates.
-They can then sponsor their spouses and children under 19 years of age to become permanent residents of Canada, and eventually Canadian citizens themselves.
+We have helped many persons with a Canadian parent obtain their Canadian Citizenship Certificates.
+They can then sponsor their spouses and children under 22 years of age to become permanent residents of Canada, and eventually Canadian citizens themselves.
+Click here for more info.

 - Persons who do not qualify under NAFTA may still be able to get a work permit with a job offer in Canada through other programs.
-Check out our web page on Canada work permits for more information.
+Click here for work permit options.

 - All of Canada’s provinces have their own immigration programs available to persons who intend to live in those provinces, and who have attributes that will further economic growth such as specialized job skills, or investment plans.

-- U.S. citizens who are married to Canadian citizens or Canadian permanent residents, or who have been in a committed common relationship for more than one year, can be sponsored to move to Canada.
-This is currently a very rapid process and is the easiest way to immigrate to Canada.
+- Persons who are married to Canadian citizens or Canadian permanent residents, or who have been in a committed common relationship for more than one year, can be sponsored to move to Canada.
+This is currently a very rapid process.

 We are experienced Canadian immigration lawyers located in the United States.
 If you are considering a move to Canada, send us an email describing your circumstances and why you are interested in moving to Canada.